frePPLe/frepple/contrib/installer/README.txt

-This is a script for creating a windows installer.
+This is a script for creating a windows installer for frePPLe.
 To run the installer, the following steps are required:

 1) Install NSIS v2.7 or higher (Nullsoft Scriptable Install System)